-It's incomprehensible to choose polluting aircraft over the train.
+To choose polluting aircraft over the train is incomprehensible.

 A simple matter

 The fight against climate change can be complex, but some decisions are simple.
 Like not building a third runway at Gardermoen, the airport of Oslo.
 An increase in the capacity of the airport will only lead to more CO2 emissions and more noise pollution.
 That's bad for the environment and bad for the immediate surroundings.

 It is therefore unsurprising that the opposition grows from all sides – from environmental organizations, the civilian platform "No to the third runway", and also the farmers' union.
 In early September they gathered in front of the Norwegian parliament to protest loud and clear against a third runway.
 But if we can believe Avinor, which operates Oslo airport, all this protest is unnecessary.
 The third runway is inevitable.
 Air traffic increases, and by 2030 Gardermoen approaches its maximum number of passengers: 35 million per year.
 The only solution would be an additional runway, and this should be decided upon now.

 Surely, we are capable of arranging our domestic travel differently?